johannukrow/johannukrow.github.io/_pages/about.md

 ---

-I'm a Master's student in mathematics and computer science at Goethe University Frankfurt.
+I'm a PhD student in the group of [Ralf Herbrich](https://hpi.de/herbrich/people/ralf-herbrich.html) at the [Hasso Plattner Institute](https://hpi.de/en/).